Your browser is not supported. Please update it.

 C4 GUR RELIEF FROM HEAVY VEHICLE TRACKS

-(CONDITIONAL – RULING MUST BE APPROVED BEFORE A strokeplay SCORE IS SUBMITTED or
+(CONDITIONAL – RULING MUST BE APPROVED BEFORE A strokeplay SCORE IS SUBMITTED.

-Work has begun on remodelling the 3rd hole, Waterloo and “re-bunkering” of the Waterloo course will be ongoing, during 2024.
+Work on “re-bunkering” of the Waterloo course will be ongoing, during 2024.
 There may also be some work to fix drainage on the fairway bunker on 2nd hole, Wellington.
 We can expect heavy vehicle tracks to cause unusual damage to ground while these works are carried out on soft ground.

 It is not feasible to mark or define all the individual areas where there is vehicle track damage in a Local Rule.
 Nor, unfortunately, do the Rules of Golf allow players to decide, at their own discretion, whether a lie is entitled to GUR relief.
 Some tracks may be visible but not deep enough to interfere with playing a shot.
 However, for more severe cases of track damage on fairways and even in some areas of semi-rough, it is appropriate for the Committee to provide free relief, on a discretionary case-by-case basis.